MultiW/imu-analysis/model/README.md

 ## Model performance highlights
 The model's best performance is highlighted [here](https://github.com/MultiW/imu-analysis/tree/main/model#gbm-boot-model-v6pkl-gbm-pole-model-v6pkl).

 Of note is the steps labeling accuracy.
-I used the algorithm to label the start/end of all steps on two testing data sets.
-I then compared it to the actual start/end of all steps, and noted how far away it was from the actual start/end of all steps.
+I ran the algorithm on two testing datasets.
+I then compared the algorithm's identified steps (start/end points) to the actual steps (labeled by data analysts).
+I noted how "off" the algorithm's predictions were, i.e. how many data points away was the prediction from the actual step.

 ## Using the Code
 Make sure to setup the development environment following instructions [here](../).